Supporting high potential and gifted students

-The High Potential and Gifted Education Policy (HPGE) was announced by the Minister for Education on 4 June 2019.
+The High Potential and Gifted Education Policy (HPGE) was announced by the NSW Government on 4 June 2019.
 The policy promotes engagement and challenge for every student in every school across all domains of potential, while explicitly recognising and addressing the learning needs of high potential and gifted students.

 Quality learning environments, including high expectations, evidence-based teaching and talent development support high potential and gifted students to achieve their educational potential.
 To optimise their growth, achievement, engagement and wellbeing, these students require challenging learning that extends them beyond their current level of mastery.

 High potential, gifted and highly gifted students are represented in all communities.
 Those who may experience additional challenge in achieving their potential include:

 - students from low socio-economic backgrounds

 - students from diverse cultural and linguistic backgrounds